yeonsh/crockfordJS/README.md

 crockfordJS
 ===========

-Codes from JavaScript The Good Parts
+Reuable codes from 'JavaScript The Good Parts'.